UniversalDependencies/docs/_ga-feat/Dialect.md

 `Connaught` : Connaught dialect

 The Connaught dialect is the variety of Irish spoken mostly in the province of Connaught in the west of Ireland.
-Only one instance of Connaught dialect is currently present in the treebank.

 ### Examples